JFYashim/Portfolio_projects/README.md

 - Strong research and problem-solving skills

 ## Portfolio Projects
-In this section I will list data analytics projects briefly describing the technology stack used to solve cases.

 ### Credit Card Fraud Detection System
 - **Goal:** This project aimed to develop an efficient credit card fraud detection using machine learning techniques.
 Our approach utilized a Random Forest classifier to identify fraudulent transactions with high accuracy.